ElWanderer/kOS_scripts/documentation/lib_transfer_readme.md

     IF e > 1 { SET theta_eject TO ARCCOS(-1/e). }
     ELSE { pOut("WARNING: Cannot calculate ejection angle as required orbit is not a hyperbola."). }

-Lastly, having gone to the trouble of sifting through all these formula, we revert back to advancing the clock in `15` second intervals, each time checking to see if the ejection angle would be correct (within `0.5` degrees) if the burn took place there.
+Lastly, having gone to the trouble of sifting through all these formula, we revert back to a very simple/dumb concept: advancing the clock in `15` second intervals, each time checking to see if the ejection angle would be correct (within `0.5` degrees) if the burn took place there.

 Also considered is the effect of the inclination.
 If we are in a perfect, `90` degree inclination polar orbit, the plane of our orbit is only rarely aligned with the direction of travel of the `moon` we are orbiting.
 At a worst case, it will be at a `90` degree angle.
 Ejecting when that is the case will be possible, but more expensive.
 To save delta-v, the burn positions are rejected until the effective angle between the plane and the velocity of the `moon` is below `25` degrees.
 This value was selected somewhat arbitrarily.